Optimal Time-Adaptivity for Parabolic Problems

-Figure \ref{fig:Test_1_a} portrays the convergence of both the adaptive and uniform time stepping, without any mesh grading procedure, and their corresponding estimator (Figure \ref{fig:Test_1_a_Error}) together with the timestep size over the time interval $(0,\tend)$ of the last iteration of the algorithm (Figure \ref{fig:Test_1_a_Error_Mesh_Size}).
+Figure~\ref{fig:Test_1_a} portrays the convergence of both the adaptive and uniform time stepping (orders $k=2,3$), without any mesh grading procedure, and their corresponding estimator (Figures~\ref{fig:Test_1_a_Error}, \ref{fig:Test_1_a_Error_p3}) together with the timestep size over the time interval $[0,\tend]$ of the last iteration of the algorithm (Figures~\ref{fig:Test_1_a_Error_Mesh_Size}, \ref{fig:Test_1_a_Error_Mesh_Size_p3}).
+In these computations, the initial value and right-hand side are set to $u_0=1$ and $f = 0$ in $\Omega$, respectively.
+We observe a strong refinement towards $t=0$ to resolve the start-up singularity.
+Note that even though we project the non-matching initial condition $u_0=1$ into $\mathcal{S}^1_0(\mathcal{E}_h)$, the large gradient of the result triggers a near-singularity in the solution the becomes even stronger on finer spatial meshes.

-In Figure \ref{fig:Test_1_a}, we consider the adaptive algorithm together with the mesh grading procedure described in Section~\ref{sec:adaptive_algorithm} and plot the error and the estimator for $g_0 \in\{0.9,0.99\}$.
-We observe that the mesh grading prolongs the pre-asymptotic phase but optimal convergence is reached eventually.
-Particularly, the mesh grading seems to be necessary for the theoretical arguments only, but not for practical implementation.